AriFordsham/GHCWiki/commentary/compiler/generic-deriving.md

 But I'm not entirely sure about this.

-## A more conservative first approach to this problem
+## GHC 8.0 and later

-Because what we've described so far is rather backwards-incompatible, we could at least try to improve the encoding of metadata, which is currently rather clunky (giving rise to lots of empty, compiler-generated datatypes and respective instances).
-We can do that by changing `M1` to keep the meta-information *at the type level*:
+Because what we've described so far is rather backwards-incompatible, we wanted to at least try to improve the encoding of metadata, which was currently rather clunky prior to GHC 8.0 (giving rise to lots of empty, compiler-generated datatypes and respective instances).
+We can accomplished that by changing `M1` to keep the meta-information *at the type level*:

 ```wiki
 newtype M1 i (c :: Meta) f p = M1 { unM1 :: f p }